Darby Allin: Personal life

 Ratsch resides in Atlanta.
 He lives a straight edge lifestyle.
 This was influenced by a traumatic incident he experienced at the age of five, in which he survived a car crash caused by his drunk-driving uncle, who died in the accident.
-He is a close friend and former tag team partner of wrestling veteran Sting, and began training Sting's son for a potential wrestling career in 2024.
+He is a close friend and former tag team partner of wrestling veteran Sting, and began training Sting's son, Steven, for a potential wrestling career in 2024.
+Steven had his first match the following year.

 Ratsch was married to fellow wrestler Priscilla Kelly from 2018 until their divorce in 2020.
 Kelly later stated that they remained on good terms.
+In August 2025, Ratsch revealed that he is engaged to his girlfriend Sara, who he had previously met in high school on the school bus.
+They got married in June 2026.

 Ratsch developed an interest in mountaineering and announced his plans to climb Mount Everest in 2024, spending much of late 2023 and early 2024 training for the expedition.
 However, shortly before his scheduled departure, he suffered a broken foot during a match with Jay White and was forced to postpone the climb until 2025.
 He began his ascent on April 8, 2025, and set the world record for the highest elevation kickflip at 20,958 feet while climbing Mount Everest on May 5.
 On May 18, he reached the summit of Everest, where he filmed a short video as the Darby Allin character that was used during his return at All In two months later.
+In August 2025, Rastch revealed that he had proposed to his girlfriend at the summit.